Cycling South Africa: the complete guide and itinerary (40k words!)

 Water availability for cyclists in South Africa

 In urban areas, tap water is drinkable, in more remote areas it is best to ask the locals if the water is good or not.
 In some areas, where drought is a huge problem, you need to pay a little more attention.
-We always drank tap water (except a couple of times where we were told it wasn’t good) and we didn’t have any problems.
+We always drank tap water (except a couple of times when we were told it wasn’t good) and we didn’t have any problems.

 If you really don’t want to drink tap water even where it is drinkable you can buy bottles of water but they are expensive and generate a lot of plastic so try not to do it if you can.

-Remember that in South Africa the water crisis is important and serious, take short showers, don’t leave taps open, don’t flush water every time you go to the bathroom, in short, do what you should do every day regardless of which location in the world you are.
+Remember that in South Africa the water crisis is important and serious, take short showers, don’t leave taps open, don’t flush water every time you go to the bathroom, in short, do what you should do every day regardless of which location in the world you are in.
 If you want to learn more about this topic, you can read this article.

 Food – fuel for the cyclist